 It’s best to be prepared when tent camping in the wintertime.

-Harsh winter weather conditions dictate winter camping is more serious than any other time.
-Individuals that are proficient in warm-weather camping may find their skills of little use in winter.
+Harsh winter weather conditions dictate winter camping is more serious than at any other time.
+Individuals proficient in warm-weather camping may find their skills of little use in winter.
 Don’t be that person.
 The most important aspects of camping in the wintertime should be addressed before a camper ever leaves home.
 Proper planning can often spell the difference between an enjoyable excursion and an all-out fight for basic survival.
-For flawless winter camping follow these must need for tent camping in the winter.
+For flawless winter camping, follow these must need for tent camping in the winter.

 How To Be A Smart Winter Tent Camper

-- Make a plan of your route with a map.
+- Make a plan of your route with a map

-- A travel schedule should be made.
+- A travel schedule should be made

 - Share your route and schedule with a family member or close friend.